HPCL/autoperf/example/README.rst

     default: "no"

-  mpi
+  launcher

-    value: "yes" or "no"
+    value: a string

-    meaning: whether the experiment is working on a MPI application
+    meaning: a program used to launch the user application

     mandatory: no

-    default: "no"
+    default: "aprun" for NERSC systems, empty for others

-  mpi_opts
+  launcher_opts

     value: a string

-    meaning: command line options for MPI launcher
+    meaning: command line options for application launcher

     mandatory: no